mastro94/VisualAnalytics_2425/README.md

 Francesco Mastrostefano

 ## Overview
 Multiple Sclerosis (MS) is a chronic, autoimmune neurological disease and one of the leading causes of non-traumatic disability in young adults.
 In the last 10 years, MS incidence has been rising globally, increasing the interest of researchers, more specifically epidemiologists.
-With this project, my goal is to turn complex and heterogeneous MS epidemiological data into an intuitive and interactive Visual Analytics web application.
+With this project, my goal is to turn complex and heterogeneous MS epidemiological data into an intuitive and interactive visual analytics web application.

-The application unifies MS data (prevalence, incidence, disease types, age of onset) with lifestyle indicators like smoking, using a coordinated set of views that enable users (e.g.from public health researchers to patients) to explore data, identify patterns, and generate hypotheses.
+The application unifies MS data (prevalence, incidence, disease types, age of onset) with lifestyle indicators like smoking, using a coordinated set of views that enable users (e.g. from public health researchers to patients) to explore data, identify patterns, and generate hypotheses.

 ## Description
 The core data sources are:
-- **Atlas of MS**: A global dataset collecting country-level MS data in 2008, 2013, and 2020-2022 years, including prevalence, incidence, MS subtypes, and diagnostic infos.
+- **Atlas of MS**: A global dataset collecting country-level MS data in 2008, 2013, and 2020-2022 years, including prevalence, incidence, MS subtypes, diagnostic infos and other epidemiological details.
 - **GBD 2019 Smokers Dataset**: Containing global data on smoking numerics by country.

 I selected and cleaned key indicators from :